Auditions + Crew Call for Fall 2017 Mainstage

 The Theater Studies mainstage presentation each semester is also a class, THEATRST 350, that students in the cast and crew take for academic credit as they delve into the world of the show with the faculty director, designer, and professional guest artists.
 Students cast or working backstage will receive permission numbers to add THEATRST 350 (ALP, R, CCI).

 Bring on the witches!
 Theater Studies is pleased to announce the Fall 2017 mainstage will be Caryl Churchill’s VINEGAR TOM, directed by Dr. Jules Odendahl-James.
 Auditions will be August 29 & 30, 7:00p-9:00p.
-There will be sides available, but you are welcome to present the monologue of your choice.
+Present the monologue of your choice, read from sides and/or show us your musical talent.
 The design/tech section of the class will be lead by professional stage manager Tracy Francis and functions as an intro to technical theater.
 If you are interested in learning stage management or working on the crew, please email firstname.lastname@example.org.
 Training provided!

 This exciting early play by an acclaimed Obie Award winning author was created in association with a British feminist theater company that requested a play about witches.
 Although Vinegar Tom is set in the 16th or 17th century in rural England, it has a contemporary feel that is enhanced by the songs punctuating the scenes.
 It tells the story of two farm women who are named as witches by a man whom they have spurned sexually.
 The connection between fear of female sexuality and witch hysteria is shown to be at the root of many of society's problems.